 FFCA is an important mission partner for Alaska CASA.
 The youth and alumni members of FFCA provide training to CASA volunteers at the biennial statewide CASA conference, as well as through continuing education sessions hosted by local programs.
 FFCA members also frequently speak to new volunteers during their core training course, and the organization develops materials for use by child advocates.
 These efforts inform and improve the advocacy efforts CASA volunteers deliver to foster youth statewide.
+FFCA also has a laptop program for youth.
 FFCA is a nonprofit organization whose mission is to improve the foster care system and empower foster youth.
 Learn more by visiting their website.

 FRIENDS OF ALASKA CASA MINI GRANTS

 Friends of Alaska CASA (FAC) has limited funding available to meet the needs of children in state custody when no other funding is available.
 In order to qualify, the funding must not be available through OCS, foster care payments, or other readily available community resources.
 FAC reserves the right to reject funding requests.
 In order to apply for a Mini Grant please complete the form below.
 Receipts are required for reimbursement.
 Check out

 https://www.friendsofalaskacasa.org/childrens-needs/mini-grants/ for more opportunities for you and the youth serve.

 Children learn more during the first three years than any other time in their life.
 If you have questions about your CASA child's development, PIC is there to help.
 PIC provide services to children with special needs.
 PIC’s mission is to provide early intervention services for infants and toddlers with special needs.
 PIC’s goal is to provide supports and resources to assist parents and caregivers enhance their child’s development. https://www.picak.org/